neoforged/.github/primers/26.2/index.md

 - `net.minecraft.world.entity.vehicle.minecart.NewMinecartBehavior$TrackIteration` fields are now `public` from package-private
 - `net.minecraft.world.inventory`
     - `AbstractFuranceMenu` no longer takes in the `RecipeType`
+    - `BeaconMenu#updateEffects` now returns a `boolean` of whether the effects were successfully set.
     - `ArmSlot` class is now `public` from package-private
 - `net.minecraft.world.item`
     - `BucketItem#content` is now `protected` from `private`